 Lake Coeur d’Alene is a 25 mile long lake ranging from between one and three miles wide and 197 feet deep at its deepest.
 It offers more 110 miles of shoreline.
 The Coeur d’Alene and St. Joe rivers feed Lake Coeur d’Alene, and the Spokane River is its outflow.

 The lake offers Kid Island and Kid Bay at the north end of the lake as well as Corine Island at the mouth of Swede Bay.
-Kid Island is particularly fun to visit with dense trees, a short trail with a rock wall around part of it and the steamboat of St Maries’ Boiler which gives a shipwrecked feel.
+Kid Island is particularly fun to visit with its dense trees.
+There is a short trail with a rock wall around part of it.
+And the steamboat of St Maries’ Boiler which gives a shipwrecked feel.

 There are many campsites along the lake some of which can be accessed by boat.
 The lake also offers boating, sailing and ferry cruises.
 From your vessel you can take in the many views of the lake including Bald Eagles, Osprey and other wildlife.
 It’s also great for fishing particularly Chinook salmon, trout, and northern pike.

 Lake Coeur d’Alene also has a steamboat history with the connected rivers offering each navigation for some 30 miles each.